-How To Fix Mixed Content Error In WordPress!
-(Solved)
+How to Fix Mixed Content Error in WordPress?

 What is a mixed content error?

 If you’re a website owner or developer, you may have come across the term “Mixed Content Error” while working with WordPress.

 Simply put, mixed content error is an issue that arises when a website loads both secure (HTTPS) and insecure (HTTP) content on the same page.